-CONTRACTOR shall submit the Emergency Plan to the County within ninety (90) days after the beginning of the Term of the Agreement and no later than September 30th.
+CONTRACTOR shall submit the Emergency Plan to the County due upon request of identified due date from the County.
 The Emergency Plan will follow the template provided in Attachment T: Sample Template for Disaster and Emergency Response Plan as a guide when developing the plan, adding any categories or items as needed for the Contractor's unique situation.
 The submitted Emergency Plan will be subject to the reasonable approval of the County.
-CONTRACTOR shall respond reasonably promptly to any comments or requests for revisions that the County provides to CONTRACTOR regarding the Emergency Plan.
+CONTRACTOR shall respond reasonably promptly to any comments or requests for revisions that the County provides to

+CONTRACTOR regarding the Emergency Plan.
 CONTRACTOR will update the Emergency Plan and associated Site Plans as circumstances warrant and shall provide County with copies of such updated plans.
 CONTRACTOR shall train employees on the Emergency Plan and the Emergency Plan will include a description of how employees will be trained.

-The Emergency Plan will indicate, in as much detail as reasonably possible, categories of additional staff, supplies, and services CONTRACTOR projects would be necessary for effective Emergency Response and Continuity of Operations and the costs that the CONTRACTOR projects it would incur for such additional staff, supplies and CONTRACTOR shall recognize and adhere to the disaster medical health emergency operations structure, including cooperating with, and following direction provided by, the County's Medical Health Operational Area Coordinator (MHOAC).
+The Emergency Plan will indicate, in as much detail as reasonably possible. categories of additional staff, supplies, and CONTRACTOR projects would be necessary for effective Emergency Response and Continuity of Operations and the costs that the CONTRACTOR projects it would incur for such additional staff, supplies and CONTRACTOR shall recognize and adhere to the disaster medical health emergency operations structure, including cooperating with, and following direction provided by, the County's Medical Health Operational Area Coordinator (MHOAC).
 In the event that the CONTRACTOR is required to implement the Emergency Plan during the term of the Agreement, the parties will confer in good faith regarding the additional staff, supplies and services needed to ensure Emergency Response and/or Continuity of Operations owing to the particular nature of the emergency, as well as whether the circumstances warrant additional compensation by the County for additional staff, supplies and services needed for such Emergency Response and/or Continuity of Operations.